 - Price starts at $799 / £799 / AU$1,349

-The iPhone 12 release date was October 23, so the phone is now out and you're able to buy it directly from Apple as well as a variety of retailers.
-However, you won't be able to pre-order the iPhone 12 mini until November 6, and that phone will be out on November 13.
+The iPhone 12 release date was October 23, 2020, so the phone is now out and you're able to buy it directly from Apple as well as a variety of retailers.
+The phone's sibling - the iPhone 12 mini - wasn't available until a few months later, but that's now readily available to buy.

 The iPhone 12 price starts at $799 / £799 / AU$1,349, which is $100 / £70 / AU$150 more than the iPhone 11 range.
 That’s likely due in part to the cost of adding in a 5G modem, but also because the iPhone 12 mini is grabbing that iPhone 11 price point, starting from $699 / £699 / AU$1,199.